Center of Excellence

 Medical Oncology and Pediatric Oncology focuses on treating cancer using chemotherapy, immunotherapy, targeted therapies, hematopoietic stem cell transplant, and cellular therapy.

 The Department of Medical and Pediatric Oncology is dedicated to the comprehensive care of patients with cancer across the age spectrum, from children and adolescents to adults.
 Medical oncology focuses on the systemic treatment of solid and hematological malignancies using chemotherapy, targeted therapy, immunotherapy, and hormonal therapy, delivered through evidence-based protocols.
-Pediatric oncology is a highly specialized discipline addressing cancers in children and adolescents, which are biologically distinct from adult cancers and require age-appropriate treatment strategies, intensive supportive care, and long-term follow-up.

 The department supports patient care through a multidisciplinary approach, working closely with multiple clinical and diagnostic services to ensure seamless care across the cancer continuum.
 Advanced therapeutic services, including hematopoietic stem cell transplantation and emerging cellular therapies such as CAR-T cell therapy, form an integral part of the department's clinical scope.